Aki78/AirportHeistGroup3MetropoliaProject/README.md

 The success of a robbery is mostly down to luck.

 ## Quality Requirements
+The visual for the user experience must be pleasing, motion must be smooth.
+Loading time must not excede more than a couple seconds on a typical laptop computer, and freezes must not occur.
+The game must run on at least 30 fps.
+The final product must be accesible online.

 Chapter 4 defines other requirements besides the functional requirements the flight simulator has.
 Examples of these could be performance requirements ("Fetching airport information from the database must take a maximum of two seconds.")